RENATOZANGER/aws-lambda-docker-html-to-pdf/README.md

 # aws-lambda-docker-html-to-pdf

 Python script to read an HTML template, load some values and then save the changed template as a PDF in a bucket.
+Note: It will be necessary to include permission to write to the bucket in the role used by the lambda
 ### Dockerfile

 The Dockerfile includes: